Sprains and Strains Physiotherapy Treatment

 • Improper lifting techniques or lifting heavy objects abruptly

-• Falling or tripping, especially on uneven surfaces
+• Falls or tripping, especially on uneven surfaces

-• Poor physical conditioning or weak core strength
+• Poor physical conditioning or weak supporting muscles

-• Direct trauma or accidents involving joint stress
+• Direct trauma or accidents affecting joints or muscles

 • Localised pain at the injury site